martorelltorres/MMRS_stack/README.md

 ![Alt text](https://github.com/martorelltorres/MMRS_stack/blob/main/images/area_partition.svg)

+Where the exploration area will have been divided into as many sub regions as AUVs have been defined.

 ### 2-Divide the area exploration
 Once the exploration area has been defined, it must be divided into as many parts as explorer robots you wish to use in the system.
 ### 3-Run the exploration process